 Like the flower, like the taste

-The characteristics of each honey, such as the softness, creaminess, subtlety or intensity of its flavor, its perfume, the acid, salty or bitter touch, depending on the flowers that the bees visit, the location of the beehives, and the time of the year of harvest.
+The characteristics of each honey, such as the softness, creaminess, subtlety or intensity of its flavor, perfume, the acid, salty or bitter touch, depend on the flowers that the bees visit, the location of the beehives, and the time of the year of harvest.
 The color of the honey is the first quality we perceive and, besides evidencing its floral origin, it reflects the minerals it contains, its freshness, and storage conditions.
-In the international market, the color of honey is described by the Pfund scale, a progression of colors that begins with white, is associated with soft honey, and reaches dark amber, linked to more intense flavors.
+In the international market, the color of honey is described by the Pfund scale, a progression of colors that begins with white is associated with soft honey, and reaches dark amber, linked to more intense flavors.